alexch/codelikethis/public/lessons/server_side_javascript/promise_chaining.md

 # Promise chaining in ExpressJS

-Promise chaining with `.then` is the most comon way of dealing with fetch, post, or any other types of requests in express because fetching any data takes time, and we need to force our program to wait to recieve that data before we can use it.
+Promise chaining with `.then` is the most common way of dealing with fetch, post, or any other types of requests in express because fetching any data takes time, and we need to force our program to wait to recieve that data before we can use it.

 So a GET request handler in express might look something like this: